neonspider/coolthingsdotcom/README.md

 # coolthingsdotcom
-It's Cool Things™! (.com)
+It's Cooler Things™! (.com)
-Only the coolest things.
+Only the coolest-er things.
-This is another cool thing.
+This is another cooler thing.
-You can find cool things, here.
+You can find cooler things, here.

   And here.

       And here, too!

-This has been Cool Things™.
-Thank you for coming to my TED Talk. - Neo.
+This has been Cooler Things™.
+It's like Cool Things™, but cooler!

+sick music and bad web designs at neoteaika.com